 Another classic!
 Whenever I it had been raining and there were some big puddles and I was near one of those red double-decker buses, I thought of Bridget (Renée Zellweger).
 And about the fact I didn't want to end up totally soaked like her.

 But then she stumbled into Mr. Darcy's (Colin Firth) arms of course, so maybe it wouldn't have been so bad after all?
 In any case, Bridget Jones is a London institution!
 Even though the actress is actually American…

 Read my film review of the newest addition to the family of 3 films – Bridget Jones Baby (2016)

 1. Notes on a Scandal (2006)

-This is one of my favourites of all time with the marvellous Dame Judi Dench and Cate Blanchett as teachers and a cheeky 15-year-old working class pupil with another sexy (North) Irish accent… and there the drama unfolds.
-But that’s another story.
+This is one of my all-time favourites with the marvellous Dame Judi Dench and equally amazing Cate Blanchett as teachers and a cheeky 15-year-old working class pupil (Andrew Simpson) who managers to seduce his art teacher Sheba Hart (Blanchett).

 But by fulfilling the ultimate student's dream of sleeping with his hot teacher, he caused every teacher's biggest nightmare for Sheba… What makes it even worse is that Sheba also has to negotiate with her possessive colleague Barbara (Dench) to not spill her raunchy secret…